cern-fts/fts-rest/docs/bulk.md

 * **reuse** Transfer all the files within the job reusing the same connection.
 Not all protocols support this.
 Useful for small files.
-* **copy_pin_lifetime** If greater than -1, a Bring Online operation will be done prior to the stransfer.
+* **copy_pin_lifetime** If greater than -1, a Bring Online operation will be done prior to the transfer.
 The value of this field will be sent to the remote storage for the lifetime of the replica on disk.
 * **bring_online** Bring online timeout.
 After this number of seconds, the staging operation will be canceled, and the transfer will not take place.
 If greater than -1, a Bring Online operation will